-There’s something about Donald Trump’s vice president-elect that seems to have escaped the media narrative: he’s a radical Christian whose belief in “intelligent design” suggests he likely subscribes to the notion of a biblical young earth (around 6,000 years-old according to some, while others will allow for 10,000 years.
+There’s something about Donald Trump’s vice president that seems to have escaped the media narrative: he’s a radical Christian whose belief in “intelligent design” suggests he likely subscribes to the notion of a biblical young earth (around 6,000 years-old according to some, while others will allow for 10,000 years.
 Other believers in intelligent design will avoid the question of the earth/universe’s age altogether), and he wants this form of religious charlatanry taught in public schools.

 Mike Pence‘s belief in a young earth isn’t proven, but his rhetoric is designed to pander to those who do.

 When he was confronted on the subject by MSNBC’s Chris Matthews back in 2009, Pence did everything he could to avoid acknowledging the scientific fact of evolution.
 It was a pathetic display of pandering to the anti-science religious voter.

 But during his tenure as a U.S. Congressman, Pence wasn’t so evasive.

 During an impassioned speech on the House floor in 2002, Pence regurgitated the ignorant ‘evolution is only a theory’ theme, and declared that “intelligent design” should be taught to children as a scientific alternative with equal weight.

 “I believe that God created the known universe, the earth and everything in it, including man,” Pence said.
 “And I also believe that someday scientists will come to see that only the theory of intelligent design provides even a remotely rational explanation for the known universe.”